 He, also, left us an example to follow:

-12 So when He had washed their feet, and taken His garments and reclined at the table again, He said to them, “Do you know what I have done to you?
-13 You call Me Teacher and Lord; and you are right, for so I am.
-14 If I then, the Lord and the Teacher, washed your feet, you also ought to wash one another’s feet.
-15 For I gave you an example that you also should do as I did to you.
-16 Truly, truly, I say to you, a slave is not greater than his master, nor is one who is sent greater than the one who sent him.
-17 If you know these things, you are blessed if you do them.
-(Jn.
+12 So when He had washed their feet, taken His garments, and sat down again, He said to them, “Do you know what I have done to you?
+13 You call Me Teacher and Lord, and you say well, for so I am.
+14 If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
+15 For I have given you an example, that you should do as I have done to you.
+16 Most assuredly, I say to you, a servant is not greater than his master; nor is he who is sent greater than he who sent him.
+17 If you know these things, blessed are you if you do them (Jn.
 13.12-17).